TheDinosour/Chris_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BJ6p8OBOhrs?si=zfvmQkON6X7zWjP6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### How the Components Work:
 I added a Mirror, 3D printed glasses, hinge x2, and other 3d printed parts.
 My parts work together when I look through my mirror which reflects my vision to my OLED.
-Since mirrors rotate images, I flipped the direction of how my OLED displays things.
+Since mirrors invert images, I flipped the direction of how my OLED displays things.
 My Raspberry Pi connects to my phone using bluetooth with an app called blue dot, a big blue button that takes a picture when I click the big blue button.
 All of this works through bluetooth, or communication using ultra-high frequency radio waves.

 ### Challenges
-I realized the tutorial that I followed lied and he couldn't actually see the text on the screen(the tutorial had the screen right in front of your eyes) since it was too close, so I solved this challenge by using a mirror to increase the distance between my eye and my OLED.
-When I was putting my parts together, I started off super gluing the back of my raspberry pi to the inside of my glasses which made the wires stick out stabbing my head, so I got some help from an instructor and I used a dremel to cut a hole in my glasses so I could super glue some pin headers and my raspberry pi would stay on by being connected to my pin headers, then I had to dremel a hole into the side so that I could put my camera wire through.
+I realized the tutorial that I followed lied and he couldn't actually see the text on the screen (the tutorial had the screen right in front of your eyes) since it was too close, so I solved this challenge by using a mirror to increase the distance between my eye and my OLED.
+When I was putting my parts together, I started off super gluing the back of my Raspberry Pi to the inside of my glasses which made the wires stick out stabbing my head, so I got some help from an instructor and I used a Dremel to cut a hole in my glasses so I could super glue some pin headers and my Raspberry Pi would stay on by being connected to my pin headers, then I had to Dremel a hole into the side so that I could put my camera wire through.

-### Whats Next:
+### What's Next:
 I plan on making a voice detection system and adding some more functions to my OLED mainly to balance both sides of my glasses because one side is a few pounds heavier than the other side.
 I learned a lot about Raspberry Pi's, cameras, OLEDs, got better at CADing, soldering, and most importantly I've gained a lot of patience in all my time at Bluestamp since my Raspberry Pi was very SLOW.
-My Raspberry Pi is really slow because it has 512 mega bytes of ram, meaning it has less memory and needs to read my SD-card really often.
-In the future, I hope to learn more about CADing and software such as coding.
-My experience at Bluestamp has been pretty fun and I learned a lot such as I learned how to use Raspberry Pi's, cameras, libraries, how to use the terminal, ect.
+My Raspberry Pi is really slow because it has 512 megabytes of RAM, meaning it has less memory and needs to read my SD card really often.
+In the future, I hope to learn more about CAD-ing and software such as coding.
+My experience at Bluestamp has been pretty fun and I learned a lot.
+I learned how to use Raspberry Pi's, cameras, libraries, how to use the terminal, and a lot more.
 The staff were really nice and I enjoyed my time at Bluestamp.
 I also enjoyed working on my project and overcoming the many challenges I faced.

 # Second Milestone - Transparent OLED